simon-panek/code-401-dotnet-prework/prework-tutorials.md

 #### Submitting Your Work
-Within Canvas, there will be a required quiz that will test your knowledge on the above content, as well as the technical readings from
-The C# in a nutshell book.
 Use the above tutorials as well as resources to learn and understand the language.
-These tutorials will assist you in solving and completing the Lab and Coding challenges. *You will only have one attempt on the quiz, but it will be unlimited time.
-Take notes, and use your resources during the quiz*
+These tutorials will assist you in solving and completing the Coding challenges, and the lab on day one.